matsumaki-Fijo/WiFi-Captive-Portal-Auto-Login-Tool/README.md

 "C:\Users\YourUsername\AppData\Local\Python\bin\python.exe" "%USERPROFILE%\Desktop\wifi_autologin.py"
 ```

-⚠ Replace `YourUsername` with your actual Windows username if needed.
+Replace `YourUsername` with your actual Windows username if needed.
+This is basically
+@echo off
+"location of your python.exe file" "location of wifi_autologin.py file"

 ---